Bridges family and tsavorite update

 Bridges reflects on his father’s life and work, which led him from his native Scotland to Africa, where he made his mark in the gem world with the discovery of tsavorite.
 For all the fame the discovery brought him, it seemed cursed from the start.
 His first discovery in Tanzania in 1969 went nowhere when the country refused to grant him a mining permit.
 His second discovery in Kenya in 1971 demanded eternal vigilance against poachers, thus giving his mine the name Scorpion after the poisonous creatures he would leave to guard it.
 Ultimately, tsavorite led to his death at the hands of violent competitors.

-In the interview Bridges also talks about the finer points of tsavorite—its shape and color—and describes the grading system used.
+In the interview, Bridges also talks about the finer points of tsavorite - its shape and colour - and describes the grading system used.
 He also discusses their use of master stones in grading and gives insight into tsavorite quality.

-Mr. Bridges grew up in the colored gemstone market, working with his famous father Campbell Bridges at the prolific tsavorite-producing Scorpion Mine near Tsavo Park in Kenya.
-Mr. Bridges discusses the history of tsavorite mining, current production, and tsavorite qualities, as well as the assassination of his father and the current legal situation.
+Mr. Bridges grew up in the coloured gemstone market, working with his famous father, Campbell Bridges, at the prolific tsavorite-producing Scorpion Mine near Tsavo Park in Kenya.
+Mr. Bridges discusses the history of tsavorite mining, current production and tsavorite qualities, as well as the assassination of his father and the current legal situation.